Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 </h1>

 ### This mod is completely server-side.
 Only the server operator needs to run Portal 2 with the mod installed.
 People who join the host should run stock Portal 2.

+### Special thanks to Krzyhau for allowing us to use his code from Speedrun Mod.

 ## Mod features
 ```
   - A maximum player cap of 33